Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 5. Prioritize Sleep and Rest:

-It is the body’s instinctual way of healing itself.
-Skimping on it results in a weak immunity, slow metabolism and increased stress.
+It is the body’s natural healing system.
+Limiting it results in a weak immunity, slow metabolism and increased stress.

 - Sleep hygiene tips: Stick to a regular bedtime.
 Keep your room cool, dark and quiet.
 No screens an hour before bed.
 Please try some relaxing techniques viz. reading, journaling, meditation etc.